fp7-ofelia/ocf/src/doc/expedient/source/user/tutorial.rst

 same information, although it may be requested multiple times.
 So if you change it for one, you also change it for all.

-Click "Done".
+Click :guilabel:`Done`.

 Add Resources
 .............

 To add resources to the slice, you will need to use a "User Interface Plugin".
 Each such plugin specializes in some subset of resources.
-Click on "Manage Resources" to select a plugin to add OpenFlow and PlanetLab resources.
+Click on :guilabel:`Manage Resources` to select a plugin to add OpenFlow and PlanetLab resources.
-Click on "Open" for the "HTML Table UI" plugin.
+Click on :guilabel:`Open` for the :guilabel:`HTML Table UI` plugin.

 Here you'll see information about the PlanetLab and OpenFlow resources that are available for the slice.
-To select a tree from all the resources present, click on "Select Tree".
-When you are done selecting the resources you want in the slice, click "Next".
+To select a tree from all the resources present, click on :guilabel:`Select Tree`.
+When you are done selecting the resources you want in the slice, click :guilabel:`Next`.

 Select FlowSpace
 ................

 Select the flowspace that you want the controller to receive by specifying it here.
-Click "Save" and then "Next" when done.
+Click :guilabel:`Save` and then :guilabel:`Next` when done.

 Download RSA keys
 .................